Greek Customs And Habits That Make Greeks Who They Are

 8. Greek cuisine is a huge part of the Greek culture

 Greeks take their food VERY seriously.
-This is why this blog has a whole dedicated section on Greek food!
+This is why I’ve dedicated an entire section of my blog to Greek food!

 Very few (if any) Greeks will prefer any other cuisine over a home-made Greek dinner.
 The simplicity and diversity of Greek cuisine, make it one of the most popular cuisines in the world.